Sleep's Holy Mountain

-Sleep's Holy Mountain (also known as Holy Mountain) is the second studio album by the American heavy metal band Sleep.
+Sleep's Holy Mountain (also known as Holy Mountain) is the second studio album by the American stoner doom band Sleep.
 It was released in November 1992 in Europe and March 1993 in the US through Earache Records.

 Release and reception

 The recordings that would become Sleep's Holy Mountain were originally sent to independent label Earache as a demo.
 The label immediately signed the band and released the recordings exactly as they were received.
 It was the last album to be released by the band as a fully functioning group for a while, as their subsequent albums up to 2018's The Sciences were released after the group had broken up.